kohbgk/dns-ttl-exfiltration/README.md

 # dns-ttl-exfiltration
-Implementation of data exfiltration using DNS packets by hiding data in the TTL field
+Implementation of data exfiltration using DNS packets by hiding data in the TTL field using scapy.

 How to run: